When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Wait five to ten minutes.

-• Negative Result: no reaction.
+• Negative Result: No reaction occurs.

 4. Bleach Pregnancy Test

-• Add your urine to the bleach.
+• Slowly add the urine to the bleach.

 • Wait three to five minutes.